 Take a scenic chairlift ride and enjoy miles of beautiful Park City trail.

-There's always excitement to be found at the UOP.
 Watch Olympians and National Team skiers fly high in regular Freestyle Shows, attend the Psicobloc Master Series where the world's best climbers compete, and much more.
 Check out the Park's event calendar to find out what's going on now.

 The Park is also available for group outings, including parties, meetings, and corporate team-building events.
 Find out more about the facilities and options.